-This year, we will construct our range on Town Square Drive, a disused cul-de-sac in Brimfield Township, which gives us a straight shot of 824 feet (251 meters).
-This is greater than six wavelengths at this year's chosen frequency, which works well for far-field measurement.
+This year, we will construct our range at Risley Field, which provides us an approximately seven-hundredseventy-five-foot range.
+This is well over five wavelengths at this year's chosen frequency, which will be adequate for far-field measurements of our electrically shortened antennas.
 See the annotated aerial photo of the range below, courtesy of Google Earth.
 As we are planning the event remotely, we reserve the right to modify course dimensions due to issues we might discover when we get there.
 Please be assured that we will strive to keep conditions uniform for all contestants.

-Contestants will adjust their transmitter output power to the specified level, which will be checked and confirmed by an able volunteer using Dwight's Bird watt meter (which has been recalibrated since I removed Dwight's dead pet spider, which was previously living inside it).
+Contestants will adjust their transmitter output power to the specified level, which will be checked and confirmed by an able volunteer using Dwight's Bird wattmeter.

 After the power measurement, each contestant will move the mobile system to the shooting line, which will be marked with several traffic cones.
-The Range Master will instruct the contestant to transmit for several seconds.
-At the other end of the range, the RSP-1A and associated spectrum analyzer software will identify a peak at the chosen frequency and measure its amplitude in dBm.
+The Range Master will instruct the current contestant to transmit for several seconds.
+At the other end of the range, the RSP-1A, antenna, and associated spectrum analyzer software will identify a peak at the chosen frequency and measure its amplitude in dBm.
 This will be repeated three times per entrant and averaged to produce the raw score.
 Spreadsheet Queen and devoted XYL Jennifer Goldfarb, KM4NEK, will record each measurement.